swquinn/devops-sandbox/README.md

 DevOps Sandbox
 ==============
-This repository represents a sandbox for investigating and playing around with different configuration management tools such as [Chef](http://getchef.com), [Puppet](http://puppetlabs.com), and [Vagrant](http://www.vagrantup.com).
-Additional tools may be added depending on their necessity but, by and large, this repository is meant to be a resource for recording knowledge and creating test cases for using these tools that both the novice and the experienced can take advantage of.
+This repository represents a sandbox for investigating and playing around with different configuration management tools such as [Chef](http://getchef.com), [Docker](https://www.docker.com/), [Puppet](http://puppetlabs.com), [Salt Stack](http://saltstack.com/), and [Vagrant](http://www.vagrantup.com).

+Additional tools may be added depending on their necessity but, by and large, this repository is meant to be a resource for recording knowledge and creating test cases for using these tools that both a novice and an experienced user can make use of.

+For most (all?) of these examples, we're using Vagrant to create a VM and then the other tools (e.g. docker, puppet, etc.) are used to provision that machine.
+This is done to not only sandbox the tests but create some sort of consistency.

 What is "DevOps"?
 -----------------